FelixHertweck/seatReservation/src/test/Testcases.md

 *   **Success:**
     *   A manager updates one of their seats and receives `200 OK`.
+    *   A manager updates entrance and row information, and those changes persist across subsequent list and detail fetches.
+    *   A manager can create a seat, update it, and immediately retrieve the updated data via both detail and list endpoints.
 *   **Failure:**
     *   Attempting to update a seat that does not belong to their locations results in `404 Not Found`.